 History of FIM

-Now over eighty years old, the Italian Powerboat Federation, which was founded in 1923 in Milan, had Ferdinand of Savoy, Prince of Udine, as its first president.
+The Italian Powerboat Federation, which was founded in 1923 in Milan, had Ferdinand of Savoy, Prince of Udine, as its first president.

 Kings, princes, poets and prominent personalities of politics and economics have attended and brought prestige to power boating.
 Pictures of Prince Umberto of Savoy, the poet Gabriele D'Annunzio, Marquis Dal Pozzo, Count de Sangro, Guglielmo Marconi even Il Duce Benito Mussolini, are there in the archives, as witness to the prestige of this sport.